Applications for the 2019 Creative Arts Fellowship are now open and close 1 July 2018.

 - the details of two independent referees.
 Ensure referees have a copy of your application, which you can download or print from the online system.

-Applications for the 2019 Creative Fellowships will open in April 2018 to close on 28 July 2018 (midnight, Eastern Standard Time)
+Applications for the 2019 Creative Fellowships are now open and will close on 1 July 2018 (midnight, Eastern Standard Time)